Investing term

 The delay between placing a trade and the money + shares actually changing hands.

-Settlement is the short delay between placing a trade and the actual exchange of money and securities — often a day or two after the trade date.
-Until a trade settles, the cash or shares aren't fully yours to move.
-It matters for things like qualifying for a dividend by the record date, where settlement timing determines whether you're officially on the books.
+Settlement is the short delay between placing a trade and the actual exchange of money and securities — often a business day or two after the trade date (commonly called T+1 or T+2).
+You agree the trade instantly, but the cash and shares don't fully change hands until the settlement date.

 For example